areekaras/areekaras.github.io/_posts/2025-06-12-how-a-solo-trip-reset-my-career.md

 Fueled by the confidence from that trip, I made a decision that sounded crazy to everyone.
 I resigned.
 My manager, trying to be helpful, asked if it was about money.
 I couldn't explain it because I didn't have a grand plan.
 I just knew I had to take a break to learn.
 My strategy was simply: **"Quit first, then sort it out."**

 That solo trip proved I could navigate the unknown.
 It gave me the courage to take a career break with no reference points and no safety net, a decision that became the first real step on this much longer expedition.

+---
+That solo trip gave me the courage to take a leap, but courage requires a system to be effective.
+In the next post, I explain the personal discipline I forged to make progress, and [why I wake up at 4:30 AM](https://shibiliareekara.com/posts/why-i-wake-up-at-430am/).

 {% include newsletter_form.html %}